MrMatAP/mrmat-hello-python/README.md

 >You could dynamically compile the translations at build-time, but they're small and I find it okay to check them in as
 > binary. **Be sure to specify namespaces = true in pyproject.toml** so the build actually finds the .mo files.

+### Fullscreen UI

+The fullscreen UI demonstrates how to make a fullscreen (yet non-interactive) UI with some concurrency features.